nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 random-student
 ```
 - Lists a random student from the current session.
-- Will show no students if the student record list is empty.
+- Does not work if the session has no students.

 ### Clearing all entries: `clear`
 Clears all saved data in taskmaster (both students and sessions).